baktragh/TinyBlog/readme.md

 This is an experimental project where I practice creating REST APIs using the Spring Boot library.

-## Components
+## Backend Components
-- Blog Entries - Simple blog entries with title, subtitle, main text, and footer
+- Blog Entries - Simple blog entries with title, subtitle, main text, and a footer
-- REST API Controller for manipulating blog entry
+- REST API Controller for manipulating blog entries (GET, POST, DELETE)
 - Repositories of blog entries
   - Simple in-memory repository
   - TODO: Database backed repository (using Spring Data or JPA)
+  -
+## Frontend
 - TODO: A simple front-end (Angular, React or similar)

 ## Build system